 Wondering What are the safest areas of Medellin to stay?
-In this post, I will help you to find the safest areas to stay in Medellin for tourists and the best hotels to stay in each neighborhood.
+In this post, I will help you to find the safest areas to stay in Medellin for tourists, best hotels to stay in each area, the place where I stayed, and areas to avoid.

 Medellín, Colombia, is a vibrant and dynamic city located in the Aburrá Valley, in the northwestern part of the country.
 It is the second-largest city in Colombia, after Bogotá.